 5. Join, Follow and Participate in Teacher Groups

 My fifth guaranteed way to win when you think “I’m failing as a teacher” will help you to have a support system that understands what you’re facing, which is extremely important.
 Feeling alone in your failure only makes that feeling grow, but being able to talk to and connect with others who are going through the same challenges will help in so many ways.
 You’ll get to vent, but even better you’ll get to come up with and find solutions from others who’ve been there and have come out on the other side from the “I’m failing as a teacher” darkness.

 The sixth guaranteed way to win when you think “I’m failing as a teacher” is to be flexible.
 Half of the time when you are stressing out over something that didn’t go as planned no one except for you is aware of it.
 If you choose instead to be flexible and adapt as best as you can, you will be fine and will triumph over that I'm failing as a teacher feeling.

 7. Use the Resources that are Available

 The seventh guaranteed way to win when you think “I’m failing as a teacher” is to use the resources that are available to you.
 There are so many resources that have been created in response to the wide range of educational needs we are facing and many of them are free.
 Use those resources to your students and your advantage.
 I have created a few that you may find helpful.
-Here is a resource to help students learn about MLK.
+Here are two resources, one to celebrate Children's Book Week and another to help students learn about MLK.
 Here's another on excellent writing prompts for kids, one on how to use flexible seating in your classroom and another on facts you need to know for back to school.
-These resources will help to solve many of the problems you’re facing, especially feeling that you are failing as a teacher.
+These resources will help to solve many of the problems you’re facing, such as student engagement, but especially feeling that you are failing as a teacher.

 8. Know Your Limits